sefeoglu/sefeoglu/README.md

-🩷 I submitted a journal paper "Retrieval-Augmented Generation-based Relation Extraction" to Semantic Web Journal in March 2024.
+🩷 I submitted a journal paper, "Retrieval-Augmented Generation-based Relation Extraction," to the Semantic Web Journal in March 2024.
 It is [SWJ](https://journals.sagepub.com/doi/full/10.1177/22104968251385519).
-It is just accepted to Semantic Web journal 🎉  Its next version is accepted by XLLM workshop @ACL 2025.
+It is just accepted to the Semantic Web journal 🎉 Its next version is accepted by the XLLM workshop @ACL 2025.

-📰 Another journal paper "Large Language Models for Continual Relation Extraction" is just accepted by [IEEE Access](https://ieeexplore.ieee.org/document/11478401/) Journal.
+📰 Another journal paper, "Large Language Models for Continual Relation Extraction," has just been accepted by the [IEEE Access](https://ieeexplore.ieee.org/document/11478401/) Journal.

-🗞️ A new journal article "SHACL-Based Symbolic Memory for Continual Relation Extraction" is submitted to Journal of Web Semantics for a special issue on Knowledge Engineering Automation.
+🗞️ A new journal article, "SHACL-Based Symbolic Memory for Continual Relation Extraction," has been submitted to the Journal of Web Semantics for a special issue on Knowledge Engineering Automation.
 Here is [repository](https://github.com/sefeoglu/CFKG-update/tree/jws)

-Note: Please pointing out the repositories in case you would like to use any piece of my code lines!
+Note: Please point out the repositories in case you would like to use any of my code lines!
 Thanks🙂